August 4, 2016 – Canton, Texas (Transplanted from WordPress page)

 The mountains loom over me as I glance (keeping eyes mostly on the road) up at them.
 I am only half-joking when I say that I could have sold tickets for the trip I made across Big Sky Country.
 The photos may hint at that awesome beauty, but far more vivid images remain only in my memory.
 This is a sign for Exit Zero, at the Western end of Montana.

 The word “whence” is a Middle English term that means “from where”.
-Use of this word has the advantage of eliminating dangling prepositions (as in: Where does electricity come from?) and avoidance of sounding like Yoda (Comes from where, electricity?).
+Use of this word has the advantage of eliminating dangling prepositions (as in: Where does electricity come from?) and avoidance of sounding like Yoda (Comes from where, electricity does?).

 A great many people have the idea that it is possible to eliminate “fossil fuels” and nuclear power from our energy supplies and that “electricity” is the means by which that will be accomplished.
 That “Renewable Ideal” is founded upon a grand misconception and a stunning lack of common sense – as will become apparent while we contemplate this question: “Whence Electricity?”.